 Providing false or misleading information

-Failure to provide the required information or providing false or misleading information is an offence.
-Individuals can be fined $100,000 or face one year imprisonment and body corporates can be fined $250,000.
+Not providing the required information or giving false or misleading information is an offence.
+You can be fined $100,000 or face one year imprisonment.
+Body corporates can be fined $250,000.

 Operating when disqualified